ericllacerda/RK322X-Armbian-Home-Server/README.md

 Security measures will be arbitrarily implemented at the very end of configuration due to security testing, so will opening to the internet
 ## Hardware Preparation

+## Honorable Mentions

+This project would not be possible without the following books/guides that inspired me:
+- Computer Networks: A Top-Down Approach - Kurose & Ross
+- Applied Network Security Monitoring - Sanders & Smith
+- Servidores Linux: Guia Prático - Morimoto
+- The Hitchhiker's Guide to Anonimity - AnonymousPlanet

+and the various guide in the [Useful Links](./useful-links) file